KatherineMichel/portfolio/doc/2024-recap.md

 ### CFP Connect

 Last year, I obtained sponsorship from a JPMorganChase Managing Director to start a monthly departmental meetup in Plano that became known as PS Connect, then CFP Connect.
-This year, it grew to be an event typically attended by 100+ plus, filled with knowledge-sharing, networking, and fun, and supported by top department leadership across Plano.
+This year, it grew to be a quarterly event typically attended by 100+ plus people, filled with knowledge-sharing, networking, and fun, and supported by top department leadership across Plano.

+It was a pleasure to continue to be part of the core team overseeing the events.

 ## March